 Need someone highly skilled and motivated?
 We can help you find the right candidate for your company.

 For those who work as temps, it is a great resource for building their resumes and gaining new skills by being exposed to different industries, software and areas of accounting.
 There are a lot of temp work myths around that do not reflect today’s realities.
 This is work that can help candidates become more marketable for other positions.

 Additionally, it is a great networking opportunity that could lead to a full-time job offer.
 It allows flexibility while conducting a job search or taking university courses, with the opportunity to earn money while looking for the right fit for the long term.
 Employers often look favorably on candidates who have kept their skills sharp while job searching and are motivated to improve their knowledge by doing temporary work during gaps in their employment history.

 Has the work of temporary accounting professionals changed over the years?

 Lauren: Yes.
 There’s an expectation today that accounting professionals are technically savvy.
 Companies use a variety of software programs, and the more exposure workers have to different systems, the better.
-Also, employers are often looking for candidates who are willing to learn new skills and take on new responsibilities.
+Also, employers are often looking for candidates who are willing to learn new hard and soft skills and take on new responsibilities.